lvlivingston/bamabargainbarn/readme.md

 ### **MVP Goals**

 ###### User Stories
-- [ ] AAU, I want to see products for sale on a landing page without having to log-in.
+- [X] AAU, I want to see products for sale on a landing page without having to log-in.
+- [X] AAU, I want to see how many items are left in the inventory for each product.
+- [X] AAU, I want the ability to add a product to the shopping cart without having to log-in.
+- [X] AAU, I want the ability to delete a product to the shopping cart, also without having to log-in.
+- [X] AAU, I want the ability to leave the shop url and come back within 24h to find my items still in the shopping cart.
 - [ ] AAU, I want the ability to purchase a product.

 ###### Style
-- [ ] Include basic CSS to successfully utilize the web application
+- [X] Include basic CSS to successfully utilize the web application
-- [ ] Include top hamburger navigation, including: 'Home' and 'Shopping Cart' page links
+- [X] Include top navigation, including: 'Products' and 'Shopping Cart' page links
-- [ ] Include two individual page views, including:  'Home' and 'Shopping Cart' screens
+- [X] Include two individual page views, including: 'Proucts' and 'Shopping Cart' screens
 - [ ] Include visual optimization for mobile view

 ###### Functionality
+- [X] Include shopping cart functionality
 - [ ] Include Stripe payments API for ability to purchase a product
-- [ ] Include shopping cart functionality